Intrinsic Concept Extraction Based on Compositional Interpretability: Experiments

+We evaluated HyperExpress on the Unsupervised Concept Extraction Benchmark (UCEBench) \cite{hao2024conceptexpress} and the Intrinsic Concept Benchmark (ICBench) \cite{cendra2025ICE}.
+Specifically, on the UCEBench \cite{hao2024conceptexpress}, we compared it with state-of-the-art UCE models \cite{hao2024conceptexpress,AutoConcept,10.1145/3610548.3618154,cendra2025ICE} using the identity similarity $\text{SIM}^I$, compositional similarity $\text{SIM}^C$, and Top-$k$ accuracy $\text{ACC}^k$ metrics.
+On the ICBench \cite{cendra2025ICE}, we conducted comparisons using the $\text{SIM}^{T-T}$ and $\text{SIM}^{T-V}$ metrics.
+We conducted training and testing on the $D1$ dataset \cite{cendra2025ICE} by referring to the approach of ICE \cite{cendra2025ICE}.
 Among these metrics, $\text{SIM}^I$ measures the reconstruction accuracy of individual concepts; $\text{SIM}^C$evaluates the overall consistency of generated images based on extracted concepts; $\text{ACC}^k$ assesses the concept disentanglement capability of models; $\text{SIM}^{T-T}$ calculates the similarity between concepts described by GPT \cite{openai2024gpt4ocard} and learned tokens; $\text{SIM}^{T-V}$ computes the similarity between concepts described by GPT \cite{openai2024gpt4ocard} and images generated using the learned concepts.
 We present more experimental details and the calculation methods of evaluation metrics in Appendix 5.